Skip to Content

 How old do you have to be to buy an alcoholic beverage package on NCL?

 Passengers need to be at least 21 to purchase an alcoholic beverage package on Norwegian cruises worldwide.
-Guests aged 18 to 20 can purchase alcohol on round-trip cruises in Europe and Australia.
+Guests aged 18 to 20 can purchase alcohol by the drink on round-trip cruises in Europe and Australia.
 18-to-20-year-olds can buy wine and beer on some cruises sailing from the US with the signed consent of an accompanying parent.

 However, you still need to be 21 to have a drink package that includes alcohol, even if you’re old enough to drink on the cruise.